-By EditorDavid from Slashdot's speaking-of-viruses department
+By EditorDavid from Slashdot's elections-have-consequences department

-< article continued at Slashdot's hot-and-dirt-y department
+< article continued at Slashdot's elections-have-consequences department

 >Read Replies (0)